AYUSH-ISHAN/MultiAgent-Traffic-Control-with-Transformers/README.md

 # Result and Inference :

 ## Baseline :
 I have compared the results of the UPDET with a well known Multi Agent Communication algorithm - Graph convolutional reinforcement learning, namely <a href="https://arxiv.org/pdf/1810.09202.pdf">**DGN**</a>, is instantiated based on deep Q network and trained end-to-end.
-The main reason of using DGN is it's based on GNN (Graph Neural Networks and has Multi-Head Attention).
+The main reason of using DGN is it's based on GNN (Graph Neural Networks and has Multi-Head Attention).<br>

+For DGN codes, go to **DGN** folder.

  <p align="center"><em>Click on the images to Zoom In</em></p>
 <table align="center">